abalabokhin/NWNForBG/README.md

 - Fixed some English texts thanks to Daulmakan
 - Updated some item icons thanks to Daulmakan
 - Added component to install the mod as a dedicated campaign for EET and BG2EE.
 This component is coded by Tipun.
+- Fixed some Russian texts thanks to p\_zombie

 0.95 (1/12/24)